 As a thought leader in recovery and system transformation and previous community provider, Mr. Vega has worked to advance mental health systems and policies locally, nationally and internationally for over 20 years.
 For his work to promote cultural competence and challenge the legacy of racial disparities in mental health he was honored by the U.S. Senate and the National Resource Center on Hispanic Mental Health in 2009.
 Mr. Vega has taught and trained on mental health advocacy, consumer empowerment, recovery programs, suicide prevention and policy at conferences across the United States and in Tokyo, Kobe, China and Canada.
 He holds an M.A. in Psychology from New School for Social Research and serves on the SAMHSA Recovery-to-Practice Initiative, Social Justice Advisory Committee of the California Mental Health Directors Association.
 He is President and co-founder of the California Association of Mental Health Peer-Run Organizations (CAMPHRO).

-Leslie is the Chairman of the Department of Emergency Medicine at Mount Sinai Hospital in Chicago, Illinois and Chairman and Professor, Department of Emergency Medicine at the Rosalind Franklin University of Medicine and Science/Chicago Medical School in North Chicago, Illinois.
+Dr. Leslie S. Zun is the System Chair of the Department of Emergency Medicine in the Sinai Health System in Chicago, Illinois and Chairman & Professor, Department of Emergency Medicine and a secondary appointment in the Department of Psychiatry at the Rosalind Franklin University of Medicine and Science/Chicago Medical School in North Chicago, Illinois.
 His background includes a medical degree (M.D.) from Rush Medical College and a business degree (M.B.A.) from Northwestern University's JL Kellogg School of Management.
 He is board certified in Emergency Medicine by the American Board of Emergency Medicine.
 Dr. Zun was a chief operating officer and acting chief executive officer for a 200 bed hospital in Chicago.
 Dr. Zun’s research interests include healthcare administration, violence prevention and behavioral emergencies.
 His publications have addressed the administration of the hospitals and emergency departments, physicians’ bonus and incentive plans and quality improvement topics.
 He has presented his research and lectured on these topics both nationally and internationally.
-He is a board member of American Academy of Emergency Medicine and the American Association for Emergency Psychiatry.
-He is the chief editor of the Behavioral Emergencies for Emergency Physicians textbook and course director for the past four years for the National Update on Behavioral Emergencies conference.
+He is a board member of American Academy of Emergency Medicine and the President Elect for the American Association for Emergency Psychiatry.
+He is the chief editor of the Behavioral Emergencies for Emergency Physicians textbook and course director for the past six years for the National Update on Behavioral Emergencies conference.